TIBCOSoftware/snappy-cloud-tools/docker/README.md

 ```

 Once you've exposed the service to an external IP, visit the IP to see SnappyData Service in action, i.e. `http://<EXTERNAL-IP>:<PORT>`.
-You should see a web page of Spark Ui
+You should see a web page of Spark UI
 <br><br>
 <p style="text-align: center;"><img alt="Refresh" src="images/kube-Image-6.png"></p>
 <br><br>